cfsengineering/CEASIOMpy/ceasiompy/CPACS2GMSH/README.md

 <img height="460" src="files/GMSH_propeller_aircraft.png">
 </p>
 <p align="center">
 Surface mesh of an aircraft with propeller engines
 </p>

 ## Inputs

 `CPACS2GMSH` takes as input a CPACS file.
 This is done automatically when it is run in workflow

-Multiple options are available with `CPACS2GMSH`
+Multiple options are available with `CPACS2GMSH`, you can see these options if you run this module from the GUI interface.
-They are tunable with the `SettingsGUI` module:

 General options: